TSavo/AutoMarket/docs/README.md

 - 🏭 **Enterprise-scale media processing** with auto-scaling
 - 🎪 **Interactive collaborative tools** with real-time AI

-AutoMarket provides the unified platform to make it happen!
+Prizm provides the unified SDK to make it happen!

 **Start with a one-liner, scale to the entire AI ecosystem! 🚀**